 When I found a lump in my breast in 1992, my aunt Carolyn was with my momma behind closed doors feeling me up to see if she could feel what my momma and I felt.
-At all my subsequent surgeries through the years, they have always been there waiting with me as I prepped for surgery or being one of the first faces I saw when I woke up right after.

 The night before I moved to New York, I remember my aunt Geraldine coming over and looking at me with tears streaming down her face, telling me she didn’t want me to go, and my uncle Mike and aunt Janice making the drive with me and my parents.

 When I returned home from Pennsylvania for my daddy’s funeral in 1994, they were right there, offering a shoulder to cry on.

 When my mother was diagnosed with leukemia, they were right there going to appointments with her and taking care of her.

 When I returned again for my mother’s funeral in 1996, they were there crying with me.